2-REC/hugo-myportfolio-theme/README.md

 All the parameters in the home section are optional: if not defined, their corresponding element will not be added to the page content.

-### ABOUT: Introduce yourself
+### ABOUT - Introduce yourself

 The content of the "ABOUT" section of the homepage is fetched from the "about" data file.

 The different parameters that can be used are:

-* "title": The title of the section.
+* `title`: The title of the section.<br>
     Typically "ABOUT" would be used.
-* "avatar": The image used for the avatar.
+* `avatar`: The image used for the avatar.
-    * "avatar2": Special second image displayed when hovering the profile image.
+    * (_optional_) `avatar2`: Extra image displayed when hovering the profile image.
-* "profile_text": A short text briefly describing the company or person.
+* `profile_text`: A short text briefly describing the company or person.
-* "main_text": A longer text providing more detailled information, and potentially links to the other sections.
+* `main_text`: A longer text providing more detailled information.<br>
+    Typically, the text will contain links to the other sections.
-* "background_image": Background image.
+* `background_image`: Background image.

-All the parameters are optional - if not defined, it will not be added to the page content.
+All the parameters are optional: if not defined, their corresponding element will not be added to the page content.

 ### SERVICES: Add your services